Five fast facts about mono

 We're here if you need us

-At GoHealth Urgent Care, we provide rapid mono testing, which gives you a diagnosis in ten minutes or less.
+We provide rapid mono testing, which gives you a diagnosis in ten minutes or less.
 We’re open seven days a week to care for you.
 If you have a minor injury or illness, don’t put off getting the care you need.
 We offer an easy check-in process and online registration.
 Just walk-in or save your spot online.
-Select your location below to find the urgent care center nearest you.
+Select your location above to find the urgent care center nearest you.